 Everyone has to start somewhere.
 If you have been a Busboy, Waiter, or a Hostess and you want to move into bartending, or if you have no experience in the hospitality industry whatsoever, a good bartending school is the place to start.
 Your first bartending job doesn’t have to be your last.
 The hospitality industry is very transient.
 People don’t usually stay in their bartending jobs for years and years.
 Your first bartending job doesn’t have to be perfect, it is just a place to start.

-2 Apply For Jobs
+2. Apply For Jobs

-3 Get a Better Job
+3. Get a Better Job

 KEEP YOUR CURRENT BARTENDING JOB!
 You do not have to quit one job before you start applying around for a better job.
-But start to put resumes out again, at the better places you could see yourself working at for a couple of years.
-Same as above, this doesn’t have to be the greatest job in the universe where you see yourself retiring, just a step up from your current job, however you define that.
-It could just be that its closer to your house, the hours are better, you think the money will be better, the crowd is more your style.
+Start to put resumes out again, at the better places you could see yourself working at for a couple of years.
+This doesn’t have to be the greatest job in the universe where you see yourself retiring, just a step up from your current job.
+It could just be closer to your house, the hours are better, you think the money will be better, the crowd is more your style.
 Whatever you like about it, its a step up.
 Don’t get stuck in your first bartending job just because its comfortable.
 There are plenty of awesome jobs out there, where you can have more fun, and make more money.

 When your networking, be humble.
 Bartenders that work in great places don’t want to hear about how you could do their job better than them (seriously, this has happened to me a few times with cocky drunk bartending school graduates while I was working at a top nightclub in Vancouver, and its always young dudes : ).
-Or ordering obscure drinks to trip them up & show off how knowledgeable you are.
-But if you were to say to the bartender, “I graduated from a bartending school last fall, and I have been bartending at Boston Pizza for 6 months, but I would love to get into a place like this, how do you think I could make that happen?” you will be amazed at the opportunities that open up for you.
-So be humble, and network.
+Don’t ask for obscure drinks to trip them up & show off how knowledgeable you are.
+Try a different approach.
+Mention to the bartender, “I graduated from a bartending school last fall.
+I have been bartending at Boston Pizza for 6 months, but I would love to get into a place like this.
+How do you think I could make that happen?” you will be amazed at the opportunities that open up for you.
+Be humble, and network!

-4 Figure out what part of bartending you really like & study up
+5. Figure out what part of bartending you really like & study up

 If you want to make the big dollars, at the awesome places, you are probably going to have to do some work on your own time.
 Going to seminars, networking, going to industry events.
 This is where the bartenders that are serious about bartending start to pull away from the average bartenders working at a chain restaurant (nothing wrong with working at a chain restaurant, you make good cash$$, I just wouldn’t consider it the top of the bartending profession).
 Now that you have been behind the bar for a while, certain parts of your job probably appeal to you more than others.